Muar (town): Geography

 The city is about 150 km southeast of Malaysia's capital Kuala Lumpur.
-The coast at the left side of the image is on the Strait of Malacca, the narrow waterway separating Malaysia and the Indonesia island of Sumatra.
+The coast at the left side of the image is on the Strait of Malacca, the narrow waterway separating Malaysia and the Indonesian island of Sumatra.
 Blue areas along the coast are tidal marshes.
 The fine patchwork patterns seen across the image in yellow and orange are groves of rubber, banana and oil palm trees, the dominant agricultural products of the region.
 Fields of other seasonal crops appear in darker shades of orange and purple.
 A sharp boundary is seen in the lower right between native forest in light green and clear-cut croplands in orange.
 The grey area at the north is Mount Ledang.